 In marked contrast to more typically discrete installations of renewable energy technology, architect Nick Baker chose to celebrate the inclusion of solar collectors in his Camden development by placing them on the front of the building.

-The striking five-storey residential building in Delancey Street features a commercial unit on the ground floor and 14 residential flats on the upper floors.
+The striking five-story residential building in Delancey Street features a commercial unit on the ground floor and 14 residential flats on the upper floors.
 Sustainability is woven into the fabric, as well as the façade of the building, in order to achieve a Level 3 rating from The Code for Sustainable Homes.

 In all, there are 925 Kingspan Varisol solar thermal evacuated tube collectors which hang in banks down the front and outer walls of the building, creating a unique and beautiful frontage which sits comfortably within a designated Conservation area.